The Evil One

-The Evil One, also known as Roky Erickson and the Aliens or I Think of Demons officially, and as TEO, Five Symbols or Hieroglyph in some circles, is the first album by American psychedelic horror rock band Roky Erickson and the Aliens.
+The Evil One (also known as Roky Erickson and the Aliens or I Think of Demons officially, and as TEO, Five Symbols or Hieroglyph) is the first album by American psychedelic horror rock band Roky Erickson and the Aliens.
 The album was Erickson's first after his time with the band the 13th Floor Elevators and several years of personal problems.

 The recording sessions took place in 1978 and 1979, with 15 songs completed.
 A U.K. version was released in 1980, followed by a U.S. version in 1981, each with a different 10-song track listing.
 Subsequent digital releases and expanded vinyl editions of the album comprise all 15 songs.

 In the years since its release, several of The Evil One's songs have been covered and re-popularized by modern rock acts, including Ghost, Foo Fighters, and Queens of the Stone Age.

 Background

 Roky Erickson wrote much of the material that would make up The Evil One during his incarceration at the Rusk State Hospital for the Criminally Insane between 1969 and 1972.
 Friends would visit him at Rusk, bringing him musical instruments, and with fellow inmates he founded a band called the Missing Links.
 On visits to his incarcerated friend, Golden Dawn guitarist George Kinney collected Erickson's lyrics, often smuggling them out in bits, and published them as a book called Openers in April 1972.
 This first edition was full of references to love, peace, God, and totems of Christian mysticism that Kinney hoped he could use as evidence that Erickson was fit for release and able to pursue gainful employment as a poet.

 After his release in November 1972, Erickson attempted to reunite his psychedelic rock band the 13th Floor Elevators.
 After rehearsals and a handful of gigs, the partial reunion soon dissolved.
 Wanting to distance himself from his hippie-era associations, Erickson turned to his fandom for B-movies as source material and dubbed his new music horror rock.
 When asked about his departure from the 13th Floor Elevators' material, he told the Fort Worth Star Telegram:

 I have good memories of those days.
 But that really wasn't my bag.
 I'm a horror lover and that's what I'm into now.
 I'm trying to horrify them, demonize them, and "possessionize" them.
 I guess that would be a really good way to describe what I do.
 All my life I've run into people who said, "If you read too much of that horror, it's going to hurt you."
 They were always trying to take it away from me.
 But people love monsters.
 They love horror movies and I just figured it would be kind of neat to put it all into music.